-According to Howards, new standards that change the UK’s generally accepted accounting principles (GAAP) represent the biggest upheaval in business accountancy for many years.
-GAAP is an accepted set of principles, standards and procedures that companies follow when they compile their financial statements for external use but, says Howards, businesses – as well as bankers and lenders – need to understand the revised rules.
+New standards that change the UK’s generally accepted accounting principles (GAAP) represent the biggest upheaval in business accountancy for many years.
+GAAP is an accepted set of principles, standards and procedures that companies follow when they compile their financial statements for external use but businesses – as well as bankers and lenders – need to understand the revised rules.

 The new set of standards include FRS 102 for medium and large sized companies, FRS 102 Section 1A (which is FRS 102 with disclosure exemptions for small companies), and FRS 105 for qualifying micro-entities (organisations whose turnover is less than £623,000).